run time error messages : Java Glossary

 NoSuchFieldError NoSuchFieldError

 Likely you are mixing an old library with new code or vice versa.
 The definitions and references to a class differ in whether they include some field.
 If you have source for the libraries, recompile everything to discover the precise error.
 If not, check to make sure you are using the most up-to-date libraries (or ones of the appropriate vintage) and clean compile all your code making sure the libraries you run with are also on the classpath at compile time.
-Compiliation may clear up the problem or at least make it more specific.
+Compilation may clear up the problem or at least make it more specific.

-NoSuchMethodError NoSuchMethodError
+NoSuchMethodError or NoSuchMethodException NoSuchMethodError

 // what a main method declaration must precisely look like